puppetlabs/puppet-docs/source/learning/variables.markdown

 Also probably familiar: the case statement.
 (Or switch, or whatever it's called in your programming language of choice.)

+{% highlight ruby %}
     case $operatingsystem {
       centos: { $apache = "httpd" }
+      # Note that these matches are case-insensitive.
       redhat: { $apache = "httpd" }
       debian: { $apache = "apache2" }
       ubuntu: { $apache = "apache2" }